RTEMS/rtems-docs/c-user/config/classic-api.rst

     The default value is 0.

 VALUE CONSTRAINTS:
+    The value of this configuration option shall satisfy all of the following
+    constraints:

-    The value of this configuration option shall be greater than or equal to 0 and less than or equal to `SIZE_MAX <https://en.cppreference.com/w/c/types/limits>`_.
+    * It shall be greater than or equal to 0.

+    * It shall be less than or equal to `SIZE_MAX <https://en.cppreference.com/w/c/types/limits>`_.

+    * It shall be an integral multiple of :c:macro:`RTEMS_TASK_STORAGE_ALIGNMENT`.

 DESCRIPTION:
     If the value of this configuration option is greater than zero, then it